mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 > note that only new object after replication enabled is replicated. for object
 > that exists or failed during replication in bucket requires manual batch

+S3 has a requester pay option such that the object's requestor (AWS authenticated) pays for the network transfer.

+S3 events can be used for automation (simple filtering is allowed).
+Events created can be linked to other services and expect delays (seconds - minutes).
+Appropriate IAM permission must be granted on downstream services including lambda, SNS and SQS.
+S3 events can be limited (downstream service and filtering), thus using EventBridge might be an alternative.

+S3 batch operation allows bulk operation to be performed on existing S3 objects with single request,

+- modify object metadata/properties/ACL/tags
+- copy between buckets
+- encrypt unencrypted objects
+- restore objects from S3 Glacier
+- invoke lambda funtion to perform custom action on each object

+A batch operation consist of a list of objects, action and optional parameters.
+S3 batch operation is highly managed, it retries, tracks progress, sends completion notification, generates report and etc. Batch operation can be used together with S3 inventory to get object list and S3 select to filter objects.

+### S3 Performance

+> bucket/folder/subfolder/file name, prefix is anything between bucket and file
+> name

+- scales to high request rate with latency ~200ms
+- at least 3,500 put/delete/copy/post per second per perfix
+- at least 5,500 get/head request per second per perfix
+- no limit to number of prefix in bucket

+A few tips on S3 performance optimization including

+- multipart upload: parallel upload to speed up
+  - recommend for files > 100MB
+  - must use for file > 5GB
+- S3 transfer acceleration
+  - improve speed by xfering to AWS edge location and forward data to S3 bucket in target region
+- byte range fetch: speed up download or retrieve only specific data
+  - parallel get for specific byte range
+  - resilient to failures

+S3 Select/Glacier Select is means to retrieve object with SQL queries.
+Server side filtering is done to improve network cost.
+The selection can be done on rows and columns.

 ### Storage Classes

 S3 storage can move between classes manuall or through lifecycle config.
 All